 According to a statement Tuesday night by the Texas Department of Public Safety, 19 elementary school children and two adults have died in the attack, carried out at 11:34 a.m.
 Tuesday by a rifle-toting gunman in the small southwest town of Uvalde, Texas.

-Investigators with TDPS said that prior to the school attack Ramos shot and critically wounded his grandmother, who was airlifted to a San Antonio hospital with life threatening injuries.
+Investigators say prior to the school attack, Ramos shot and critically wounded his grandmother who was airlifted to a San Antonio hospital with life threatening injuries.
 She remained in critical condition Tuesday night.

-The TDPS said after shooting his grandmother Ramos drove to the school where he crashed his truck in a nearby culvert.
-Emerging from the vehicle carrying a long gun, a black bag, and wearing body armor, Ramos engaged police officers before making his way into the elementary school.
+The TDPS said after shooting his grandmother, Ramos drove to the school where he crashed his truck in a nearby culvert.
+Emerging from the vehicle carrying a long-gun, a black bag, and clad in body armor, Ramos engaged police officers with gunfire before making his way into the elementary school.

-Investigators said Ramos posted photos of two AR15-style weapons on an Instagram account three days prior to the attack.
-A cryptic message on his TikTok simply said: “Kids be scared irl,” meaning in real life.
+Investigators say Ramos posted photos of two AR15-style weapons on an Instagram account three days prior to the attack.
+A cryptic message on his TikTok account simply said: “Kids be scared irl,” meaning in real life.

 Uvalde, with a population of about 16,122 (2020), is about 85 miles west of San Antonio.